 Anyone desiring to visit the Mission must contact the mission directly:

 Baja Mission: Bajagroups@ffhm.org or call the mission directly at 949 3402051

 Space is limited at all our Missions, and we take reservations up to one year in advance, so please contact us so we can see if there is room for you when you want to be there.

 What’s the usual week like for a visitor?

-Visitors usually arrive on Sunday, and are able to attend the evening church services at the Mission Church, after they get settled into their rooms.
-Monday morning, you will be given a tour of the Mission grounds to see all the various ministries, and get a feel for the campus.
-On Monday nights, visitors give the house parents a much needed night off by babysitting in the homes, playing with the kids.
-Each day you will start with breakfast at 7am followed by devotions at 8am.
-At 9am, you will meet with the work coordinator, and depending on your skills and abilities, you will get your work assignments for that day.
-Teams are sent out on Tuesday afternoon to participate in Child Evangelism, and on Tuesday and Thursday evenings for Adult Evangelism.
+Visitors to Baja usually arrive on Sunday, in time to attend the evening church service at the Mission Church.
+Monday morning, visitors are given a tour of the Mission grounds to see all the various ministries and get a feel for the campus.
+On Monday nights, visitors spend time with the house parents and get to visit with the children.
+Each day starts with breakfast at 7am followed by devotions at 8am.
+At 9am you will meet with the group coordinator who will give you your work assignments for the day/week.
+Teams are sent out on Tuesday afternoons into the community to participate in Child Evangelism.
 Wednesday evening, there is a lively service at the Mission church.
 Depending on the time of year, the Bible Institute students host a dinner on Wednesday nights after the service to raise money for their annual evangelistic outreach to Oaxaca.
-Visitors have Friday afternoons off and can take a short trip to nearby beaches, or spend time packing.
+Visitors have Friday afternoons off and can take a short trip to nearby beaches and a market.
 Visitors depart early Saturday morning.

 Am I required to speak Spanish?